 Bat Mitigation and licencing

 Our ecologists have over 15 years’ experience designing bat mitigation and applying for protected species licences.
-Our consultancy manager holds a low impact mitigation licence for bat, as well as a specialised mitigation licence for churches.
+Our consultancy manager holds a low impact mitigation licences for bats, as well as a specialised mitigation license for churches.
 We specialise in historic buildings with past experience designing tailored mitigation for churches, barns, and other listed buildings.